document-scanner/document-scanner/README.md

 ## Installation
 ### Binaries
 #### Java Runtime Environment
-Running and eventually installing `document-scanner` requires a Java Runtime Environment (JRE) version 8 which is installed
+Running and eventually installing `document-scanner` requires a Java Runtime Environment (JRE) version 8 which is free of charge and installed

   * on Debian-based systems (Debian, Ubuntu, Linux Mint, etc.) by running `sudo apt-get update && sudo apt-get install openjdk-8-jre` in a terminal
   * on Mac OSX by installing it through the AppStore (serach for `Java Runtime Environment`)
-  * on other systems (including Windows) by downloading an installer from the download page referenced at http://www.oracle.com/technetwork/java/javase/overview/index.html (this page should also provide alternative installation routines for the aforementioned operating systems which you might want to consider in case the described ways didn't work)
+  * on other systems (including Windows) by downloading an installer from the download page ("Downloads" tab) referenced at http://www.oracle.com/technetwork/java/javase/overview/index.html.
+You only need the Java _Runtime Environment_ (J_RE_), and not the Java _Development Kit_ (J_DK_), but it's not a problem to install the latter.
+Choose the highest version starting with 8.
+You'll need to accept the use of cookies by Oracle depending on which country you're in/from and the license agreement for download and usage by Oracle.
+The download should also provide alternative installation routines for the aforementioned operating systems which you might want to consider in case the described ways didn't work.

 #### document-scanner
-If you have a Debian-based operating system, checkout the [.deb package download](https://github.com/document-scanner/document-scanner-bin/raw/deb/document-scanner_1.0-beta2-1_all.deb), if you have Mac OSX, the [.dmg download](https://github.com/document-scanner/document-scanner-bin/raw/mac/document-scanner-1.0-beta2.dmg) and otherwise the [cross-platform Java installer](https://github.com/document-scanner/document-scanner-bin/raw/installer/document-scanner-1.0-beta2-installer.jar) (also in case you experience trouble with the former).
+If you have a Debian-based operating system, checkout the [.deb package download](https://richtercloud.de:451/index.php/s/WZQNbSSMeJ5SjMi), if you have Mac OSX, the [.dmg download](https://richtercloud.de:451/index.php/s/nNCw5nDnEmi7ijb) and otherwise the [cross-platform Java installer](https://richtercloud.de:451/index.php/s/lZrdswA1zzH6CzG) (also in case you experience trouble with the former).

 ### From source
 Build from source by